Tag Archive for: Paul Aspelin REALTOR®

 Wild Horse Window

-Our last short hike was the Wild Horse Window.
+The last short hike was the Wild Horse Window.
 Technically it’s accessed from within Goblin Valley State Park boundaries, near the main entrance sign, but the trailhead was hard to find.
-Our GPS wasn’t working because we had no internet connection.
-We finally found it after wandering back behind a camping area.
+Our GPS wasn’t working because we had no internet connection, but we finally found it after wandering back behind a camping area.
 I’m glad we persisted because it was amazing!
 We met a very nice couple from Denver who was just starting the hike when we were, so we hiked together.
 We had a great time chatting and wayfinding with them on the trail.
 We only saw two other couples in the 2 or so hours we were there!

 Hiking back from Wild Horse Window Natural Bridge over slickrock following piles of rock to mark the trail